diskuv/2025a-1-tutorial-for-codespaces/content/TUTORIAL.md

 Click **Open in Browser**.

 > ℹ️ What if you don't see the popup?
 Press Ctrl-Shift-P, then `Ports: Focus on the Ports View`.
-On the line that has `3100` in the Ports column there will be a 🌐 symbol
+On the line that has `3100` in the first **Ports** column there will be a 🌐 symbol
-(a globe).
+(a globe) in the second **Forwarded Ports** column.
 Click on that globe and a new browser window will appear.

 ---